thorimur/mathematica-garden/README.md

 ### Notebooks

+* Gilbreath's conjecture – visualization of [Gilbreath's conjecture](https://en.wikipedia.org/wiki/Gilbreath%27s_conjecture).
+* Reversible Bitfuck – visualization of the evaluation of an [RBF machine](https://esolangs.org/wiki/Reversible_Bitfuck), an esolang derived from [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck).

+***Next up:***

 * Robot arm – a dynamically interactive jointed robotic arm, with explanations and visualizations for how the successive coordinate systems of each joint are constructed.
+(Class project from university.)

 ### Packages

-* TemplatePackage – A template package!
-Use it to grow new packages.
 * Caffeinate – Wrap long computations in `Caffeinate` to keep your computer awake for their duration.
 (Likely only works on Unix systems with a standard shell.)

+***Next up:***

 * IMDb – Code to scrape the IMDb site for episode-length stats on TV shows.
-Proof of concept only—do not use, or IMDb will be upset with you.
+Proof of concept only, for personal use—do not use, or IMDb will be upset with you.
+* TemplatePackage – A template package!
+Use it to grow new packages.